 Short review of normal development of speech and language.
-Terminology of developmental language Presentation disorders. of different models of speech and language development.
-Disorders of semantics, disorders of the structure of language (phonology, morphology, syntax), disorders of the use of language (pragmatics).
+Terminology of developmental language disorders.
+Presentation of different models of speech and language development.
+Disorders of disorders of semantics, the structure of language (phonology, morphology, syntax), disorders of the use of language (pragmatics).